Norvik-Alexian/Python-University/2. Python_DataTypes/README.md

 String values can be placed either in single quotes or in double quotes.
 Single quotes strings can contain double quotes and vice versa.

+Multiline strings can be places in triple quotes.
+We can use single quotes and double quotes in triple quotes strings without escape sequences.
+Triple quotes are often used to create multi-line comments.

+We can define the step with which elements will be extracted to subarray from original array. \
+arr[start:end:step] - extract elements from start to end indexes with step

+Concatenating strings is performed using + operator and string repetition can be performed using * operator

+### Escape Sequences
+Escape sequences are used to place quotes in single-quoted string or for double-quoted ones, or for using special character.
+Escape sequences starts from " \ " symbol. \
+There are different special characters:
+* \n - new line
+* \t - tabulation

+Sometimes escape sequences are not convenient, to suppress escape sequences we can use `r` in front string.